Amadeus Cho: Prince of Power

 Athena meets with the Council of Godheads to discuss the new Heroic Age, and who should be selected to confront the coming darkness of Amatsu-Mikaboshi.
 Other Skyfathers suggest Thor, Iron Man, and Captain America, but Athena states that Amadeus will save the world.
 Amadeus, now in charge of the Olympus Group has Bruce Banner scan the multiverse to find Hercules.
 However, it is determined that this will take over one trillion years to work.
 After a battle with the Griffin, Amadeus is visited by Vali Halfling, the leader of the Pantheon, who proposes an alliance in order to gather the necessary ingredients to become as powerful as the Skyfathers: Hebe's ambrosia, the golden apples of Idunn, the spells of the Book of Thoth, and the amrita cup of Dhanvantari.
 Amadeus steals the list from Vali and goes to Asgard himself, only to find that Vali had already stolen the apples, framing him for the theft.
 Amadeus convinces Thor that he is innocent, and Thor then joins his quest to both stop Halfling and resurrect Hercules.
 With some additional assistance from Delphyne, who is now his girlfriend, Amadeus succeeds in thwarting Halfling and using the elixir to assume true godhood.
 However, he realizes that he is inadequate to wield this power permanently, and he instead transfers it to the returned Hercules, as Hercules warns that the Chaos King is coming.

 Chaos War

 During the "Chaos War" storyline, Amadeus helps Hercules and Thor gather Sersi, Venus, Daimon Hellstrom, Silver Surfer, and Galactus together as the second incarnation of the God Squad.
 Amadeus calculates that Amatsu-Mikaboshi by now has consumed most of the Multiverse and urges humanity to escape to an unpopulated and sealed-off continuum.
 While Hulk and his allies, the God Squad, Alpha Flight, and the surviving Dead Avengers fight Amatsu-Mikaboshi's forces, Amadeus and Galactus work on a machine that will transfer Earth to the sealed-off continuum.
-Amatsu-Mikaboshi is eventually defeated when he instead is thrown into the continuum.
+Amatsu-Mikaboshi is eventually defeated after being thrown into the continuum.